peter-mcconnell/petermcconnell.com/content/about.md

 with some luck and a sprinkle of white-lies I landed my first web developer role around 2004 and was hooked.

-Fast forward some years, I'm currently posted at firebolt.io where I help several teams who are focused around automation and running infrastructure.
-We have many complex problems to solve but the progress we're making is truly amazing.
-Oblig.
-"My views are my own / not representative of my employer"
+Fast forward some years, I'm currently posted at a stealth mode startup where I work on eBPF with C and Golang to build security and observability tools.

 Outside of work I try to contribute to the community when I can, though spare time is expensive when you have kids to spend it on.
 I recently got to speak at